For up to date guidance visit www.gov.uk or NHS 111 online

 Royal United Hospital (RUH), Bath

-Please click here for the RUH website, if you are discharged during COVID 19 from A&E or the hospital you may find these leaflets useful Discharge from A&E and Discharge from hospital.
+Please click here for the RUH website and visiting information.
+If you are discharged during COVID 19 from A&E or the hospital you may find these leaflets useful Discharge from A&E and Discharge from hospital.